Alliedium/awesome-jenkins/README.md

 ![github_checks](./images/github_checks.png)

 ## Project:
-   As the example we used the following [project](https://github.com/Alliedium/springboot-api-rest-example)
+   As an example we used the following [project](https://github.com/Alliedium/springboot-api-rest-example)

 ### Job configuration:
    Job configuration is set in the templates/job-config.xml.j2 - pipeline config and templates/multibranch-pipeline-config.xml.j2